kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [Plain Pods](/docs/tasks/run/plain_pods/).

-The label key is used to indicate how many Pods to expect in the group.
+The annotation key is used to indicate how many Pods to expect in the group.

 ### kueue.x-k8s.io/prebuilt-workload-name